Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

 Owning an RV is like owning a car; once you sign the papers and have it titled, it is immediately considered to be USED; which to most people means OLD, so you need to accept that you own a used, old thing.

 Sure, dealers will show you a sticker price or what they call the list price which is established by the manufacturer.
 This list price never drops on an RV.
-Even if you keep your RV for ten or twenty years, that original list price will always be there for you to see and admire.
+Even if you keep your RV for 10 or 20 years, that original list price will always be there for you to see and admire.
 I say this because the list price is pretty useless other than as a reference number that never goes away.

 Sorry folks, but the depreciation of your RV is your new reality, and right when it was sold to you, the book (retail) value of your RV dropped from the list value it had when it was sitting on the lot to its true and constantly dropping value as an old, used RV.